FusionAuth/fusionauth-android-sdk/README.md

 ## Overview

-This SDK allows you to use the OAuth 2.0 Authorization Code Grant in an Android app to authenticate users.
+This SDK allows you to use OAuth 2.0 and OpenId Connect functionality in an Android app with FusionAuth as the authorization server.
 It also provides Token Manager to store, refresh and retrieve tokens.

+Following OAuth 2.0 and OpenID Connect functionality are covered:
+- OAuth 2.0 Authorization Code Grant
+- OAuth 2.0 Refresh Token Grant
+- OpenID Connect UserInfo
+- OpenID Connect End Session

-The SDK uses AppAuth under the hood to handle the OAuth 2.0 Authorization Code Grant.
+[AppAuth-Android](https://github.com/openid/AppAuth-Android) is used for the OAuth 2.0 Authorization Code Grant flow and OpenID Connect functionality.

+The SDK is written in Kotlin and is compatible with Java.

 ## Getting Started